 Why Should You Mine Ethereum?

-Of course, miners use lots of computing power in the process, and this raises their energy bill.
+Of course, miners use lots of computing power in the process, and this raises their energy bills.
 This is mostly true if a miner builds their mining rig at home.

 Getting started with how to mine Ethereum begins with choosing the correct hardware.
-Miners in the past could only mine it using a GPU, but now there are ASICs that can mine Ethereum.
-That said, ASIC miners do not offer much in the way of performance improvements over GPU mining for Ethereum.
+Miners in the past could only mine it using a GPU, but now some ASICs can mine Ethereum.
+That said, ASIC miners do not offer many performance improvements over GPU mining for Ethereum.

-Miners could also use an FPGA device, but they are more expensive than GPUs and more complex to use.
+Miners could also use an FPGA device, but they are more expensive than GPUs and more complex.
 Furthermore, similar to ASICs, they do not provide any major performance improvements over GPU mining.

 Most importantly, a miner needs a high-end GPU.
 There are two popular GPU manufacturers, namely Nvidia and AMD.
-AMD GPUs are more suitable for crypto mining, which means that any recent AMD GPU on the market would be ideal.
+AMD GPUs are more suitable for crypto mining, so any recent AMD GPU on the market would be ideal.

 Proof Of Work

-Proof of Work (POW) is the basis of all crypto mining and is, therefore, important when learning how to mine Ethereum.
-Previous attempts to create a blockchain network were unsuccessful because developers could not solve the Byzatine General’s Problem.
+Proof of Work (POW) is the basis of all crypto mining and is important when learning how to mine Ethereum.
+Previous attempts to create a blockchain network were unsuccessful because developers could not solve the Byzantine General’s Problem.

-The idea is that an army’s generals are on either side of a city they want to attack, but they can only win the battle if they attack at the same time.
+The idea is that an army’s generals are on either side of a city they want to attack, but they can only win the battle if they attack simultaneously.
 Accordingly, the generals need to send messengers for when the attack needs to take place.